critesjosh/what-is-noir/step4/README.md

 npm run start
 ```

-This will run the `index.js` file.
-It will run indefinitely so you'll need to `Ctrl C` to stop it.

 ## Notes

 - If you change the circuit, you will need to update the inputs accordingly.